Continuum models describing probabilistic motion of tagged agents in exclusion processes: Introduction

 In addition to deriving macroscopic, population-level PDE descriptions of the agent density, Simpson et al. (2009)~\cite{Simpson2009b} derived macroscopic models that approximately describe the mean and variance of the locations of tagged agents within the population, $(x(t),y(t))$.
 Although this approximately captured variability in agent locations, it did not capture full distributional information as it only tracked the first and second moments of the distribution.
 Furthermore, the variance approximation ignored temporal correlations in agent locations, which could affect how their distribution evolves over time.
 This is an important limitation of the previous approach because trajectory data are known to be highly variable~\cite{Bowden2013}.
 It is therefore important to develop mathematical tools that can describe both the expected trajectory as well as providing distributional information about the location of tagged agents at a given time.

-In the present study we take a different approach and derive a different, more informative macroscopic PDE that gives a probabilistic prediction of the motion of tagged agents.
-We derive new PDE models describing the evolution of the probability density function for tagged agents $P^{(s)}(x,y,t) \ge 0$.
+In the present study we take a different approach and derive a different, more informative macroscopic PDE that describes the evolution of the probability density function (PDF) for tagged agents $P^{(s)}(x,y,t) \ge 0$, giving a probabilistic prediction of their movement.
 The general framework applies to a population of agents composed of $S \in \mathbb{Z}^+$ distinct subpopulations of agents on the lattice, where each subpopulation undergoes biased motility and proliferation at potentially distinct rates.
 The system of PDEs for $P^{(s)}(x,y,t) \ge 0$ for $s=1,2,\ldots,S$ can be written as a system of conservation equations with a natural physical interpretation that we will explore.
-We obtain numerical solutions of the system of PDEs, giving estimates of $P^{(s)}(x,y,t) \ge 0$ for $s=1,2,\ldots,S$, and show that these solutions accurately describe stochastic simulation data, including both the average trends in the trajectory data, as well as capturing the observed variability in the simulation data.
+We obtain numerical solutions of the system of PDEs, giving estimates of $P^{(s)}(x,y,t) \ge 0$ for $s=1,2,\ldots,S$, and show that these solutions accurately describe stochastic simulation data, including both the average trends and observed variability in the trajectory data. {\edit Our study focuses on comparing synthetic data from the stochastic model with solutions of the PDE.
+While strongly motivated by experimental conditions such as those shown in Figure~\ref{Fig1}, the derivation of a tractable PDE model and validation against synthetic data is an important contribution in itself, providing an analytical framework for applying to experimental trajectory data. }